sm222/ls-tester/README.md

 # ls-tester #

-A wonderfull tester to make sure your get_next_line & printf!
+A wonderfull tester to make sure your get_next_line & printf work!

 ---
 ## How to use ##